Mahón: Sport

-Mahón has an athletics track in the Carrer de Vasallo, as well as several other sport facilities.
+Mahon has an athletics track in the Carrer de Vasallo, as well as several other sport facilities.
 The city also has a sports centre with a municipal pool, and 2 tennis clubs.

 Football

-Mahón has several football teams, including UD Mahón, CD Menorca and CF Sporting de Mahón.
-The most noteworthy and successful club in Menorcan history, Sporting Mahonés CF, was the only football club in Menorca ever to reach Segunda División B. The team disbanded in 2013, and Sporting de Mahón took its place.
-As of 2024, no team in Mahón is in the Tercera Federación or higher.
+Mahon has several association football teams, including UD Mahón, CD Menorca and CF Sporting de Mahón.
+The most noteworthy and successful club in Menorcan history, CF Sporting Mahonés, was the only football club in Menorca ever to reach Segunda División B. The team disbanded in 2013, and Sporting de Mahon took its place.
+As of 2024, no team in Mahon is in the Tercera Federación or higher.

 Basketball

-In basketball, Mahón has the Pavelló Menorca, with capacity of 5000 spectator.
+In basketball, Mahon has the Pavelló Menorca, with capacity of 5000 spectator.
 The venue is most known for hosting one of the few teams in the Balearic Islands to be at the Spanish first division of basketball, Liga ACB; that team was Menorca Bàsquet.
 After staying 5 seasons in their history at Liga ACB, the directors closed the club due to debts.

-Mahón had to wait 5 years to get another basketball club, CB Menorca, considered by many to be Menorca Bàsquet's phoenix club.
+Mahon had to wait 5 years to get another basketball club, CB Menorca, considered by many to be Menorca Bàsquet's phoenix club.
 After 5 seasons in LEB Plata, on the 2022-23 LEB Plata season CB Menorca gained promotion to LEB Oro, making Menorca host basketball second division matches after a decade, and, in their first LEB Oro season, the team finished 12th.